Priors in Bayesian Deep Learning: A Review: Priors in Bayesian Neural Networks

 Another way of making these deep ensembles more Bayesian and incorporating priors are particle-based approximate inference methods, such as Stein variational gradient descent (SVGD) \citep{liu2016stein}.
 In SVGD, the ensemble members (or \emph{particles}) are updated according to

 where $\eta$ is a step-size and $k(\cdot, \cdot)$ is a kernel function in weight space.
 With the right step-size schedule, this update rule converges asymptotically to the true posterior \citep{liu2017stein} and even enjoys some non-asymptotic guarantees \citep{korba2020non}.
-Moreover, note that it only requires sample-based access to the gradient of the log posterior (and thus also the log prior), which allows it to be used with different weight-space priors \citep{hu2019applying} and even function-space priors, such as GPs \citep{wang2018function}.
+Moreover, note that it only requires sample-based access to the gradient of the log posterior (and thus also the log prior), which allows it to be used with different weight-space priors \citep{hu2019applying, d2021stein} and even function-space priors, such as GPs \citep{wang2018function}.
+Finally, standard deep ensembles can also be directly extended with a kernelized repulsive force, similar to the one in SVGD, which then also leads to asymptotic convergence to the true Bayesian posterior \citep{d2021repulsive}.